Last Update: July 13, 2023

 Finally!
 The B you’ve been waiting for—vitamin B12.
 Don’t write it off because it’s a celebrity favorite (Rihanna reportedly gets a shot of it after late night partying).
 B12 is the Stephen Curry of the B-complex.
 It assists left and right, and it’s an MVP in its own right.
 B12 works with B9 to form red blood cells and utilize iron, in turn supporting wound healing and muscle growth.
 And B12, B6, and B9 all work together to balance homocysteine, an amino acid that’s been linked to heart disease when found in elevated levels in the blood.

 It’s common for vegans and vegetarians, or really anyone who doesn’t eat a ton of meat or dairy, to be deficient in B12.
-Side effects include extreme fatigue, numbness, nervousness, shortness of breath, and tingling in the fingers and toes.
+Side effects include extreme fatigue, numbness, nervousness, shortness of breath, and tingling in the fingers and toes (10).

-However, there isn’t any harm in taking B vitamins if you think you may be deficient in them, namely B9 and B12, as the body eliminates excess vitamins if it can’t use them.
+However, there isn’t any harm in taking B vitamins if you think you may be deficient in them, namely B9 and B12, as the body eliminates excess vitamins if it can’t use them (11).
 And if you’re going through a particularly stressful time or need an immune boost, eating foods rich in B vitamins like leafy greens and legumes could help you cope.
 If you think you might have a deficiency, give your doctor a ring and ask if they’ll test your levels to be certain that a supplement is the right choice for you.
-If you do decide to up your vitamin B levels, check out our selection at Thrive Market where you can find vitamins and supplements for 25 to 50 off!
+If you do decide to up your vitamin B levels, check out some of these member-favorite picks.

 Illustration by Foley Wu